FaMaHo/studyshare/StudyShare-Docs/Project Overview/Project Goals.md

 ## 🎯 Vision Statement

 StudyShare aims to create a comprehensive platform for students to share, discover, and manage academic notes across universities, faculties, and subjects.
-The platform should be intuitive, secure, and foster a collaborative learning environment.
+The platform should be intuitive, secure, and foster a collaborative learning environment, with seamless integration to Telegram for enhanced accessibility and reach.

 ## 🎯 Core Objectives